300481/rancheros-update-agent/README.md

-# rua
+# rua - RancherOS Update Agent

-RancherOS Update Agent
+This repo contains the RancherOS Update Agent as a Kubernetes DaemonSet